 Additionally, it should be noted that even arbitrary single qubit gates have some capabilities which are beyond the reach of $\NC^0$ circuits with uniformly random input.
 In particular, applying a single controlled-X rotation to a qubit initially in the $\ket{0}$ state and then measuring in the computational basis results in a random bit sampled from a Bernoulli distribution with arbitrary bias (determined by the extent of the rotation).
 For most biases, reproducing this bias exactly with an $\NC^0$ given uniformly random input requires super-constant depth.
 It seems possible to build on this observation and produce a separation similar to the one appearing in \Cref{thm:main_introduction} -- indeed, independent from this observation being made here but while we were revising the paper to discuss this issue, this observation was also made formal in~\cite[Theorem 1.10]{kane2024locality}.
 The authors of that paper also show this observation gives a classical-quantum separation that holds even when the number of (uniformly random) input bits provided to the $\NC^0$ circuit is unbounded.

-To address this issue, in \Cref{sec:biased-noise} we extend the classical lower bound in \Cref{thm:main_introduction} to the setting where the classical $\NC^0$ circuit has biased inputs.
-In this setting we can also prove a lower bound when there is an increased number of biased bits provided as input to the circuit, as long as the overall entropy of the input is not too large -- in particular we give a lower bound when the classical circuit has access to $kn + n^\delta$ random bits with each bit drawn from a Bernoulli distribution with entropy $1/k$.
+To address this issue, in \Cref{sec:biased-noise} we extend the classical lower bound of \Cref{thm:main_introduction} to $\NC^0$ circuits with biased inputs.
+We also allow more input bits provided their total entropy is bounded.
+In particular, our lower bound holds when the circuit receives $kn+n^\delta$ independent Bernoulli random bits, each with entropy $1/k$.